Charles Lawson: Early life and education

-Lawson was born in 1959 in Enniskillen, County Fermanagh, Northern Ireland, the son of a businessman.
-Raised in a Protestant family, he was educated at Campbell College, a grammar school in Belfast.
-He then trained as an actor at the Guildhall School of Music and Drama in London, where a classmate and good friend of his was fellow Enniskillen native Adrian Dunbar, whom Lawson has said was the first Catholic he had ever met.
+Charlie was raised in a Protestant family, and was educated at Campbell College, a grammar school in Belfast, where he was a boarder.
+His father, Quintin Lawson, had also attended Campbell College.
+Charlie then trained as an actor at the Guildhall School of Music and Drama in London, where a classmate and good friend of his was fellow Enniskillen native Adrian Dunbar, who Lawson has said was the first Catholic he had ever met.